remotion-dev/remotion/packages/docs/docs/lambda/ec2.md

 }
   ```
 :::info
-This configuration allows `ec2-remotion-role` to assume the role of `remotion-lambda-role` with the associated permissions to access AWS services and resources needed by Remotion to render videos.
+This configuration allows `ec2-remotion-role` to assume the role of `remotion-ec2-executionrole` with the associated permissions to access AWS services and resources needed by Remotion to render videos.
 :::

-#### 4. Create the ec2 instance
+#### 6. Create the ec2 instance
   - From AWS Management console.
     - <Step>1</Step>Go to the EC2 dashboard by selecting EC2 from the list of services.
     - <Step>2</Step>Click on the "Launch Instance" button.